romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

+“*GitHub, Heroku, CodeClimate, TravisCI, Shopify.
+The Rails community is the most influencial community of the past decade, everything else is just following the lead and they’re still years away from surpassing the maturity we achieved through sheer strength.*”
+~Fabio Akita, Akita on Rails

 I could go on and on and give you examples of apps you’re probably using quite often that have utilized Ruby on Rails on their backends.
 My point is, Ruby on Rails is still a widely used and semi-popular technology.
 It’s not about how fast the performance is out of the box, it’s about how you use it.